-So I'm going about my day and I see a Discord link to this video:
+So I'm going about my day and I see a link in a Discord channel to this video:

-I'd love to end the thought there, but the thing is that I've been thinking about what could solve the single material and uncured resing handling issues of SLA, and what could bridge the gap between hobbyist machines and PolyJet.
+I'd love to end the thought there, but I've been thinking about what could solve the single-material and uncured resin handling issues of MSLA and what could bridge the gap between hobbyist machines and PolyJet.
 The reason I've never gotten an SLA printer is because, unlike FDM, the majority of my planned prints would be multicolour, the uncured resin is toxic and the parts aren't ready fresh out of the machine.

-- Ok what about a floating resin solution, where the cleaning fluid is denser than the resin?
-Then the part can just move down and be washed and cured while waiting for the previous resin to be sucked back to its reservoir and the next material is pumped in.
+- Ok, what about a floating resin solution where the cleaning fluid is denser than the resin?
+With that, the part can just move down and be washed and cured while waiting for the previous resin to be sucked back to its reservoir and the next material is pumped in.
 This also means that you don't need much more space or more screens to add support for more materials available in a print job.

-- "ahh but how would that deposition stay consistent.
-And isn't that a fair bit of plumming work?
-And top-down approaches are suseptible to the machine being shaken or unlevel"
+- "Ahh but how would that deposition stay consistent.
+Isn't that a fair bit of plumming work?
+And top-down approaches are suseptible to the machine being shaken or unlevel."

 So after I saw the video, I thought: